The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Even if you’re struggling to make a dent in your outstanding balances and stay afloat financially, there are options to help you find relief.
-You can use the specific strategies discussed in this guide, like the debt snowball or avalanche, or consolidate what you owe to break the chains of debt bondage.
+If you’re struggling to make a dent in your outstanding balances and stay afloat financially, there are options to help you find relief.
+Using strategies like the debt snowball, avalanche or debt consolidation will bring you closer to becoming debt free.

 Strategies for paying off debt

-It may have taken just a few months of unemployment or excess spending to get into debt, but it will likely take longer than that to pay it off.
-It’s important to commit to a plan and not get discouraged by any setbacks.
+Regardless of how you got into debt, you need a plan to pay it off.
+Commit to a budget and don’t be discouraged by setbacks.
 Remember, slow and steady wins the race toward a zero balance.

-The debt snowball method builds momentum as you start repaying creditors, like rolling a snowball across the ground.
+The debt snowball method builds momentum as you repay creditors, like rolling a snowball across the ground.
 Begin by paying off debts from smallest to largest.
 List debts by balance and start with the smallest one.
-Make sure to pay minimums on all other bills and send extra cash to the debt with the smallest balance until it’s paid in full.
+Make sure to pay the minimums on all other bills and send extra cash to the debt with the smallest balance until it’s paid in full.

 Repeat this strategy with the other debts.
 As you pay off balances, you’ll free up more funds for other debts.
-Plus, it’s encouraging to see progress quickly as you close your accounts.
+Plus, it can be encouraging to see progress quickly as you close your accounts.
 Just be aware that this is not the most efficient method if you want to save money on interest.

-Who this is best for: The debt avalanche is suitable if saving a bundle in interest is a priority, and you’re motivated to get out of debt quickly.
+- Who this is best for: The debt avalanche is suitable if saving money in interest is a priority, and you’re motivated to get out of debt quickly.

 Nonprofit credit counseling agencies can help set up a debt management plan with debtors.
 An agency will negotiate concessions on your behalf with the companies that you owe money.
 This could entail arranging for lower payments, setting up reasonable repayment plans and possibly securing debt forgiveness.

-Who this is best for: Debt consolidation could be a viable option if you struggle to keep up with your minimum monthly payments and prefer a plan that can help you pay less in interest and get out of debt faster.
+- Who this is best for: Debt consolidation could be a viable option if you struggle to keep up with your minimum monthly payments and prefer a plan that can help you pay less in interest.

 Tips for paying off debt

-Once you have a debt payoff plan in place, follow these tips to stay on track.
+Once you have a debt payoff plan in place, these tips can help you stay on track.

 1. Stick to a budget

 Whatever strategy you choose for paying off debt, you’ll need a budget.
-Otherwise, it’s too easy to get off track.
-With a budget, it’s easy to see where each dollar is going, which will help you identify areas where you could cut costs and save money.
+Otherwise, it’s easy to get off track.
+With a budget, you see where each dollar is going, which will help you identify areas where you could cut costs and save money.

 Whether you use an app or a spreadsheet to create a budget, once you see all your income and expenses laid out, you can start planning for how to pay off debt.
-Subtract your fixed expenses from your income – that’s your free cash flow.
-That money is what you have available to cover variable costs and pay down debt.
+Subtract your fixed expenses from your income — that’s your free cash flow.
+That money is what you have available to cover other bills and your debt.

 2. Start an emergency savings account